-The PBA Law was substantially amended in 2010, and additional changes were introduced in 2011, 2012, 2013, 2014, 2015, 2016, 2017, and 2018.
-In order to qualify for PBO status, a "non-governmental organization" under the law, such as a foundation or association, must satisfy a number of requirements.
+The PBA Law was substantially amended in 2010, and additional changes were introduced in subsequent years.
+To qualify for PBO status, a "non-governmental organization" under the law, such as a foundation or association, must satisfy a number of requirements.
 First, the "non-governmental organization" must be active in one of the areas listed in the Law.
 These areas include: social and charity work; promotion of the integration and reintegration into the labor market of persons susceptible to social exclusion; support to various minority groups and local communities; and promotion of culture and learning (PBA Law Article 4(1)).